yxzhao6/renpy-editor/README.md

 2. Start typing in the editor pane on the left
 3. See your markdown rendered in real-time on the right
 4. Use the toolbar buttons or keyboard shortcuts for formatting
+5. Try typing `/` to access the slash command menu

+## Slash Commands

+Type `/` in the editor to open a dropdown menu with quick insertion options:

+- `/text` - Generate AI-powered text using Gemini API
+- `/image` - Insert image syntax

+### Using Slash Commands

+1. Type `/` at the beginning of a line
+2. Start typing to filter commands (e.g., `/im` shows image)
+3. Use arrow keys to navigate
+4. Press Enter or click to insert
+5. Press Escape to cancel

+### AI Text Generation (`/text`)

+When you select `/text`, a popup will appear where you can:

+1. Enter a prompt describing what you want to generate
+2. Press Enter or click "Generate" to send to Gemini API
+3. The AI-generated text will be inserted into your document
+4. The popup includes loading states and error handling

+**Note:** The AI text generation feature uses the [Google Gemini API](https://ai.google.dev/api?lang=node) to generate content based on your prompts.

 ## Keyboard Shortcuts